Connect with others who understand.

 Another shared, “I’m going to ask my doctor about my bladder control (or lack thereof).
 I ruined a new $800 mattress, plus the constant up and down is getting unbearable.”

-Not only does bladder spasticity hurt your kidney and neurological health, but it can disrupt your social life, work and family obligations, and mental health.
-Early medical intervention can help you determine the cause of your bladder spasticity and treat it accordingly.
+Not only can bladder spasticity affect your kidney health, but it can disrupt your social life, work and family obligations, and mental health.
+Early medical intervention can help you determine the cause of your bladder spasticity and get the right treatment.

 MS can be a direct cause of bladder spasms.
-MS creates lesions in the central nervous system (brain and spine) that cause a disconnect between the brain and the body.
+MS creates lesions (areas of damage) in the central nervous system (brain and spine) that cause a disconnect between the brain and the body.
 This can affect the nerves that control the bladder muscle and urinary sphincter muscle.

-The bladder muscle lines the walls of the bladder itself, and the urinary sphincter muscle tightens to stop the flow of urine and relaxes to let it pass.
+The bladder muscles line the walls of the bladder itself, and the urinary sphincter muscle tightens to stop the flow of urine and relaxes to let it pass.
 When the bladder wall muscles spasm, it can cause urine to leak or make you feel like you urgently need to use the bathroom.
 If the sphincter muscle doesn’t relax properly, it can stop or slow the flow of urine.
-As MS gets worse, the likelihood of urinary problems increases.
+When MS flares or gets worse, the likelihood of urinary problems increases.

-MS medications are not known to worsen or cause bladder spasms.
-However, diuretics (drugs that increase the production of urine) taken for conditions such as high blood pressure can cause bladder problems.
+Some medications may worsen bladder spasms.
+Diuretics (drugs that increase the production of urine) taken for conditions such as high blood pressure can cause bladder problems.
+Baclofen, a medication commonly prescribed for MS, can potentially worsen bladder problems.
+It may cause side effects like urinary retention or incontinence.

-You can make various lifestyle changes to manage bladder spasms, such as drinking enough water and adopting certain at-home techniques.
+You can make various lifestyle changes to manage bladder spasms, such as drinking enough water and adopting certain at-home habits.

 Stay Hydrated